 It’s practically impossible to give a number for how much a book editor costs because every editor is different.
 There are industry standard rates (more on that shortly), but some copy-editors charge more than that and some charge much less.
 Some like to charge by the word, some by the page, and others prefer a flat fee.

-However, this estimate can vary depending on the level of editing required.
+However, this estimate can also vary depending on the level of editing required.

 What kind of editing?